vecin2/em_automation/README.md

 -  Unzip  "sqltask.zip" into your `project` folder.
 -  Within the `config/core.properties` file:
 	 -  Change the environment, container and machines names to point to your local environment.
 	 - Change the `db.release.version`  property to point to your current AD release version.
+A

 ### Multiple versions of python
  If you have multiple versions of python installed make sure you are installing it under version 3 by running instead: